NVIDIA/cuQuantum/benchmarks/README.md

 - `cuquantum-benchmarks circuit --frontend cirq --backend qsim-mgpu --benchmark qaoa --nqubits 16 --ngpus 2`: Construct a 16-qubit QAOA circuit in Cirq and run it with the (multi-GPU) `qsim-mgpu` backend on 2 GPUs (requires cuQuantum Appliance)
 - `mpiexec -n 4 cuquantum-benchmarks circuit --frontend qiskit --backend cusvaer --benchmark quantum_volume --nqubits 32 --ngpus 1 --cusvaer-global-index-bits 1,1 --cusvaer-p2p-device-bits 1`: Construct a 32-qubit Quantum Volume circuit in Qiskit and run it with the (multi-GPU-multi-node) `cusvaer` backend on 2 nodes.
 Each node runs 2 MPI processes, each of which controls 1 GPU (requires cuQuantum Appliance)

-## Known issues

-- Due to Qiskit Aer's design, it'd initialize the CUDA contexts for all GPUs installed on the system at import time.
-While we can defer the import, it might have an impact to the (multi-GPU) system performance when any `aer*` backend is in use.
-For the time being, we recommend to work around it by limiting the visible devices.
-For example, `CUDA_VISIBLE_DEVICES=0,1 cuquantum-benchmarks ...` would only use GPU 0 & 1.

 ## Output data

 All the recorded data is stored in the `data` directory as JSON files, and is separated by benchmarks.
 The data can be accessed by `json_data[nqubits][sim_config_hash]`, where `sim_config_hash` is a hash string for the benchmark setup as determined by `frontend`, `backend`, and `run_env`.
 This ensures benchmark data is properly recorded once any part of the benchmark setup changes.